-I grouped them together on my Easter dining table, making a chocolate bunny buffet nestled into some green Spanish moss on two white cake pedestals.
-I’ll be sharing more on this tablescape based on my mother-in-law’s Old Country Roses china in my next post so I hope you will come back to see all of the details!
+I grouped them together on my Easter dining table, making a chocolate bunny buffet nested into some green Spanish moss on two white cake pedestals.
+This Easter they were a fun addition to an English Garden Easter tablescape inspired by mother-in-law’s Old Country Roses china.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.

 Don’t forget to sign up for updates to keep in touch.